indeliblelabs/indelible.github.io/pages/create-a-collection/index.md

 # Hero section
 title: Create a Collection
-description: Creating a collection is simple, once you are connected and get presented with the initial screen.
+description: Once you are connected and get presented with the initial screen, creating a collection is simple.

 # Micro navigation
 micro_nav: true